nevathithaas/my_dataset/README.md

 #Problem Statement:

 Based on given data of visitors browsing for online shopping, build different clusters to know whether person is only browsing and visiting multiples pages or also generating revenue for the shoppers as well.
-Analyse and compare the clusters formed with the existing Revenue Column.
+Analyse and compare the clusters formed with the existing Revenue Column, and find the best model to be implemented for each clusters

 Data Set Information:
 The dataset consists of feature vectors belonging to 12,330 sessions.
 The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.